Deploying to Microsoft Azure Permalink to " Deploying to Microsoft Azure"

 - The easiest way is to use Azure App Service to deploy your monoliths.

-- If you are using Spring Boot microservices, Azure Spring Cloud fully supports JHipster applications.
+- If you are using Spring Boot microservices, Azure Spring Apps fully supports JHipster applications.

 - As with any Docker and Kubernetes cloud provider, you can use the JHipster Docker and Kubernetes support to deploy your Docker images to Microsoft Azure.
 Follow our Docker Compose documentation and our Kubernetes documentation for more information on these options.